richardslab/EXWAS_pipeline/README.md

   * Making conda environment on first run will take time.
 As long as the conda cache is not deleted, the environment will not be made again.
   * For all steps in the pipeline, as long as the log files are not deleted, the steps will be skipped.
     * **Notes** this also means that if the log files are moved from default location or renamed, the steps will be re-ran and files will be overwritten.
+  * Remember to set this flag to *bcftools_param_set_id* 0 to use the original IDs in the VCF file.
+    * if set to 1, then the annotation files will be using the modified SNP id that is chr:pos:ref:alt.
+Needs to take extra step to ensure this modified ID matches your ExWAS input data if using this flag.

 #### Input
 **Common inputs**